 At the heart of need: Our New Support Market in Bagcilar

-As the Basic Needs Society, we opened our second Support Market in one of Istanbul’s most needy areas.
+As the Basic Needs Association, we opened our second Support Market in one of Istanbul’s most needy areas.
 In line with our ‘umbrella organisation’ mission, by updating our definition of food banking, we have put a model forward which we can economically and socially sustain.

 When we established our society in May 2010, our mission was set from the beginning ‘to be the umbrella organisation of food banks’.